How Scalp Massage Helps With Hair Growth And How To Massage

 Benefits Of A Scalp Massage

 The main benefit of scalp massage is hair growth.
 Regular massage works on the hair follicles that are located beneath the scalp skin.
 A massage stretches the cells of these hair follicles and helps in hair thickening(1).
-Scalp massage also increases blood flow to the hair follicles and promotes better hair growth.
-It may also help reduce hair fall.
+Scalp massage also increase the blood flow in the scalp and hair follicles and promotes better hair growth.
+It may also help stop hair fall.

 Scalp massage also relieves stress (3).
 It may reduce headaches and migraines as well.
 The massage action has a calming effect on the body and mind.